UBCO was founded on the idea of a Utility Electric Vehicle (UEV) that would transform the way people ride, work and play.

 A cornerstone of UBCO's after sales support is their Dealer Training Program and the UBCO Distributor & Dealer Portal.
 Dealer training in the form of workshops and online content capped with accreditation ensures all dealers are equipped to both sell and service UBCO products.

-UBCO is largely focused on the North American off road adventure and utility markets which incorporates both 2 and 4 wheel vehicles ($12.7b USD / $19.2b NZD) alongside naturally competing in the on road market ($6.21b USD / $9.4b NZD).
+UBCO is focused on developing the North American off road adventure and utility markets which incorporates both 2 and 4 wheel vehicles ($12.7b USD / $19.2b NZD) alongside naturally competing in the on road market ($6.21b USD / $9.4b NZD).

 UBCO's main competitors are grouped into on and off road electric vehicle manufacturers (e.g. Zero, Alta), incumbent combustion engine manufacturers (e.g. Honda, Yamaha, Polaris Industries etc) and manufacturers of sub-10kW portable power supplies (e.g. Goal Zero).